After the Retrospective: The 2017 Amazon S3 Outage

 Systems fail.
 Even Amazon breaks.
 Despite our best efforts, technology is never perfect.
-In this first post of a series, we look at the Amazon S3 outage from 2017 in a blameless way, seeking to learn from it things we can do to enhance the reliability of our own systems.
+In this first post of a series, we look at the Amazon S3 outage of 2017 in a blameless way, seeking to learn from it things we can do to enhance the reliability of our own systems.

 Editor's note: we have an excellent tutorial demonstrating how to reproduce this outage using Scenarios, to test your system's reliability in the face of a similar occurrence.